-SEM is one of the core imaging/characterisation methods used in the development of critical new materials technologies.
+Scanning electron microscopy (SEM) is one of the core imaging/characterisation methods used in the development of critical technologies in both the engineering and medical sciences.
 As SEMs have advanced over the last 30 years, in many cases the achievable spatial resolution and chemical sensitivity is no longer limited by the microscope, but by the ability of the sample being studied to withstand the electron beam dose during the experiment.
 In addition, as the demands of materials science and biology have moved to analysing ever larger areas of sample with higher precision, temporal resolution and the throughput of samples now becomes the limiting factor in performing many experiments.
-The optimal approach to imaging for state-of-the-art samples is now to determine the minimum number of pixels and the minimum electron dose per pixel, necessary to achieve the highest resolution and sensitivity.
+In both of these cases, the optimal approach to imaging for state-of-the-art samples is to determine the minimum number of pixels and the minimum electron dose per pixel, necessary to achieve the highest resolution and sensitivity in each experiment.

-This EPSRC ICASE project will incorporate strong interactions between Oxford Instruments, where the student will become one of five current ICASE students and the Albert Crewe Centre for Electron Microscopy, where four other students are currently working on algorithm development and applications of sub-sampling for various imaging and spectroscopic applications in Transmission Electron Microscopy (TEM) and Scanning Transmission Electron Microscopy (STEM).
+This EPSRC ICASE project will incorporate strong interactions between Oxford Instruments, where the student will become one of five current ICASE students and the Albert Crewe Centre for Electron Microscopy, where four other students are currently working on applications of sub-sampling for various imaging and spectroscopic applications in SEM, Transmission Electron Microscopy (TEM) and Scanning Transmission Electron Microscopy (STEM).

-For any enquiries, please contact Professor Nigel D. Browning on: firstname.lastname@example.org
+For any enquiries please contact, Professor Nigel D. Browning on: [Email Address Removed]

-To apply for this opportunity, please visit: https://www.liverpool.ac.uk/study/postgraduate-research/how-to-apply/ and click on the 'Ready to apply?
+To apply, please visit https://www.liverpool.ac.uk/study/postgraduate-research/how-to-apply/ and click on the 'Ready to apply?
 Apply online' button.